StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="All Members of the Trinity Are Joint Partakers of the Same Essence" header-title="Key point: God is *three* in person, but that does *not* mean that the Trinity is composed of three (or more) different \"gods\""
 %}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-old-testament/#idolatry-as-an-explanation-for-god-s-veiling-of-his-nature"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Old Testament" header-title="Idolatry as an explanation for God's veiling of His nature"
+%}}

 #### Trinity > What it is not > A union with inferiority or disparity between members {#trinity-what-it-is-not-a-union-with-inferiority-or-disparity-between-members}